 Eating disorder care that works, built by people who’ve been there.

 Eating disorders affect people of all identities and backgrounds — yet up to 90% won't get care.
-We started Arise to challenge assumptions around eating disorders and expand access to inclusive, effective care.
+We started Arise to challenge the harmful assumptions about eating disorders and expand access to effective care for all.

 Listen to lead